FromZeus/fast_builder/Readme.rst

 - Password
     Your launchpad password.
 - Branch
     This property is needed for update package versions with global list of requirements.
-You can chose in [master, juno, icehouse].
+You can chose in [master, juno, icehouse, kilo].
 - DelBounds
     List of bounds which will be removed.
 You can use: ["<<", ">>", "<=", ">=", "==", "!="].